lencx/ChatGPT/README.md

 ## ❤️ Thanks

 - The core implementation of the share button code was copied from the [@liady](https://github.com/liady) extension with some modifications.
-- Thank you to  [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) repository for inspiring the custom command function for this application.
+- Thank you   [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) repository for inspiring the custom command function for this application.

 ---